Fegely History, Family Crest & Coats of Arms

 The surname Fegely was first found in Swabia, where it first emerged.
 The earliest known bearer of the name was "der junger Veger" ("the young Veger",) who lived in the town of Leonberg near Stuttgart in 1350.
 The young Fegely family was instrumental during this formative period, figuring prominently in the early history of the region and contributing greatly to the development of medieval Swabian society.

-Important Dates for the Fegely family
+Early History of the Fegely family

 This web page shows only a small excerpt of our Fegely research.
 Another 219 words (16 lines of text) covering the years 1350, 1500, 1504, 1624, 1684, and 1726 are included under the topic Early Fegely History in all our PDF Extended History products and printed products wherever possible.